-It’s worth noting that there will be limits to the amount of financial support offered with the value of vouchers for secondary measures limited to the same amount that was provided for the primary measures.
+It’s worth noting that there are limits to the amount of financial support offered with the value of vouchers for secondary measures limited to the same amount that was provided for the primary measures.

 I’m a landlord, should I apply for financial support through this Grant?